microsoft/SynapseML/website/docs/mlflow/installation.md

 ```

 ### Install Mlflow on Synapse
-Mlflow is pre-installed on Synapse.
 To log model with Mlflow, you need to create an Azure Machine Learning workspace and link it with your Synapse workspace.

 #### Create Azure Machine Learning Workspace

-Follow this document to create [AML workspace](https://learn.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources#create-the-workspace), compute instance and compute clusters aren't required.
+Follow this document to create [AML workspace](https://learn.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources#create-the-workspace).
+You don't need to create compute instance and compute clusters.

 #### Create an Azure ML Linked Service